 - It instills hope.

-If you’re ready to take the first step towards recovery from substance abuse and begin a happier and healthier life, start your substance abuse therapy, dual diagnosis therapy, or group therapy session with us at Rego Park Counseling today.
+If you’re ready to take the first step towards recovery from substance abuse and begin a happier and healthier life, start your substance abuse therapy, dual diagnosis therapy, or group substance abuse counseling session with us at Rego Park Counseling today.
 We are dedicated to helping patients get the most out of their recovery experience.
 Contact our outpatient clinic today and see the difference we can make for you and your loved ones.